© Crown copyright 2021

 - they disagree with the reasons for the decision

 - they want to have the decision looked at again

 The claimant must ask for mandatory reconsideration within one month of the date of the original decision.
-They can ask for a mandatory reconsideration by putting a note in their journal, by phone, in writing (by letter or filling in and returning a form) or at an interview.
+They can ask for a mandatory reconsideration by putting a note in their journal, by phone or in writing (by letter or filling in and returning a form).

-If they are not sure whether to ask for mandatory reconsideration or what evidence to give, they should call the service centre.
+If they are not sure whether to ask for mandatory reconsideration or what evidence to give, they should call the Universal Credit helpline.
 They’ll be able to explain the reason for their decision and answer any questions.

 When the claimant makes the mandatory reconsideration they need to give: